Veeragarapat/git-demo/README.md

-# Deploying a Node Js Application on AWS EC2
+this is my git demo file# Deploying a Node Js Application on AWS EC2

 ### Testing the project locally